subjektify/website/docs/learn/index.md

 ### Tutorials

-Step-by-step tutorials to guide you through specific use cases and features of Subjektify.
+Step-by-step tutorial to guide you through specific use cases and features of Subjektify.

+### Using Subjektify

+Comprehensive guides on how to effectively use the Subjektify toolkit for your dApp development, including setup, configuration, and best practices.

+### Understanding Subjekt

+In-depth explanations of the Subjekt Interface Definition Language (IDL), its syntax, and how to define and manage subjects within your applications.

-### API Reference
+### Reference

-Detailed API documentation to help you understand and utilize Subjektify’s capabilities to their fullest.
+Detailed API documentation to help you understand and utilize Subjektify’s capabilities to their fullest, including configuration options, CLI commands, and integration guides.

 ## Stay Informed {#stay-informed}